Sugarbush Weekend Ride

 |

-The Horses are ridden in equipment traditionally used in Iceland.
-The Saddles are quality English saddles made for Icelandic horses and are comfortable for the horse as well as the rider.
-Bridles have snaffle bits with drop nosebands.
-Saddlebags and water bottle are available.
+The horses are ridden in equipment traditionally used in Iceland.
+The saddles are quality English saddles made especially for the Icelandic horses and are comfortable for both the horse as well as the rider.
+Bridles have snaffle bits with drop nose-bands.
+Saddlebags and water bottles are available.
 Helmets are required and are available for those who do not have their own.

 The Only Naturally Five-Gaited Horse